luxvitae-eco/default-template/content/pages/article/index.md

             flexDirection: row
             justifyContent: center
       - type: FeaturedItem
-        title: Live case studies and platform updates
+        title: Live case studies
         tagline: In Practice
-        subtitle: Live case studies and platform updates
+        subtitle: Practical Wisdom in Action
         text: >-
           We write not to impress, but to clarify.
-These are notes from the field—on how we build, live, collaborate, and practical wisdom is the standard.
-We share our thoughts and practices for building with integrity.
+These are notes from the field, on how we build, live, and collaborate, where practical wisdom is the standard.
         image:
           type: ImageBlock
           url: /images/img-placeholder.svg